Adjustments and Cancellation of Aid

 Appealing Financial Aid Suspension

-Students placed on a financial aid Suspension have the option to file an appeal.
+Students placed on a financial aid suspension have the option to file an appeal if they have not previously completed one.
 A student with extenuating circumstances and proper documentation (i.e., doctor's notice, death in the family, etc.), may appeal the suspension by completing a Satisfactory Academic Progress Appeal Form and submitting it to the Director of Financial Aid within 15 days of a suspension notification.
 This form is available on the student portal at MyCecil under the Finance tab.
 The appeal should include the following information:

-- A signed and dated statement in the students own words explaining why he/she failed to earn the required credits and/or required GPA for two consecutive semesters.
+- A signed and dated statement (in ink) in the students own words explaining why he/she failed to achieve the required GPA and/or completion percentage.

 - The actions the student will take, or has taken, to correct or prevent the situation from reoccurring.

 If the appeal involves a medical reason, documentation from a doctor indicating the student is cleared to return to school and the medical condition will not prevent the student from being successful in the future.